-Key Insight: During our creative dig for Rhino Shield, a ceramic house coating company in Los Angeles, we interviewed one of its customers, Yahoova Einstein.
+During our creative dig for Rhino Shield, a ceramic house coating company in Los Angeles, we interviewed one of its customers, Yahoova Einstein.
 Mrs. Einstein is the granddaughter of the famous physicist, Albert, and a lifelong academic herself.
 Most importantly, she had no problem speaking her mind.
-Before our conversation we were prepared to discuss how she enjoyed the house coat’s quality, the installation process, and price.
+Before our conversation we were prepared to discuss how she enjoyed the product quality, the installation process, and price.
 But Mrs. Einstein couldn’t stop talking about how confident she felt in the product after speaking with the franchisee, Sam Chapetta.

-Step 4: Shopping Your Competition
+STEP 4: Shop Your Competition

 We’d never say this to your face, but one of the reasons your competition is still your competition is because they’re doing something right.
 Your customers are already researching your competition so knowing how they denigrate your product and debunk your benefits is an important job.
 It also reveals important insights on your product’s benefits that make it stand out in the marketplace.

-Step 5: Do it Again!
+STEP 5: Do it Again!

+Sometimes we go through the entire process all over again.
+Just in case we missed something.
+You can never be too sure.
 Our hands-on approach to learning about your company may be invasive, but it’s effective and necessary.
 Advertising is a game of inches played out on a market-size playing field where you can never know too much or examine too many possibilities.
 One small appeal broadcast to millions of people can make or break your marketing success and we see it in the numbers every day.